Elon, North Carolina

 I tell you this woman went to her house justified, rather than the other.
 For everyone who exalts herself will be humbled, but the one who humbles herself will be exalted.

 The tax collector was saved after this prayer.
+He was saved instantly.
+He did not have to wait until he died to be saved.
+Jesus said that he went home “justified before God” (Luke 18:14 NIV).
 If you want to be saved, you have to do the four things the tax collector did.

 In fact, he does not just say, God have mercy to me a sinner”.
 He says, “God have mercy to me THE sinner”.
 Paul also said that he was “the chief of sinners” (I Timothy 1:15).
 The worst sinners are actually the best candidates for salvation.
 They know they need to be saved.
 That is why Jesus said what he did in Matthew 21:31.